0xstepit/cw-otc/README.md

     pub counterparty: Option<Addr>,
     // Block after which the deal expire. pub timeout: u64,
-    // Already matched by a counterparty.
+    // Status of the deal.
     pub status: DealStatus,
 }
 ```